Souravdevsworld/Internet_Speed_Extension_For_Chrome/README.md

 *Installation Instructions:

-Download all 5 files to a folder named internet-speed-extension Open Chrome and go to chrome://extensions/
+Download all 5 files to a folder named internet-speed-extension (except that READMe file) Open Chrome and go to chrome://extensions/
 Enable Developer mode (toggle in top-right)
 Click Load unpacked